 So before you end up with buyer’s remorse, re-read the return policy.
 Sometimes I’ve avoided the hassle of returning items by reselling or donating them back to second-hand shops.

-Search “thrifting stores near me” or “second hand stores near me” to find popular destinations
+Search “thrift stores near me” or “second hand stores near me”

 You can also shop for books, movies, video games, and CDs through a network of Goodwills across the nation.
 The Goodwill Books site is a personal favorite of mine — if you sign up for the brand’s newsletter, you’ll occasionally receive free shipping discounts.